 We saw a pair of pearl kites in Costa Rica during one of my bird walks perched very high on a tree.
 We waited a few hours for the bird to come down when the light starts to die out.
 The wait was fruitful as the bird not only came down to the eye level but also performed a mating ritual for us to witness.

 There are various suggestions and rules when it comes to composition and it is one of the most debatable topics in the world of wildlife photography.
 However, I choose to follow my heart when I compose my images.
-Since, at the end of the day I should love the images I click!
+Since at the end of the day I should love the images I click!

 Though there are many widely accepted rules to compose images but remember there is nothing called a perfect composition.
 It is not arithmetic but that is where your creative sensibilities come to play!
-Thus, I have laid down my own guidelines while composing and shooting images, to begin with I don’t like to crop my images (albeit I am not perfect) and always compose my shots while on the field.
+Thus, I have laid down my own guidelines while composing and shooting images, to begin with, I don’t like to crop my images (albeit I am not perfect) and always compose my shots while on the field.
 Here are some of the simple rules I have made for myself-

-- Simplicity of the shot
+- The simplicity of the shot

 - Rule of thirds when applicable